Bundeling/ArtilleryPhp/README.md

   - Set a Scenario to run after a Scenario from the scenarios section is complete.
 - `setBefore(before: array|RequestInterface|RequestInterface[]|Scenario)`
   - Adds a Scenario to run before any given Scenario from the scenarios section.

+#### Processor & function hooks:

+A scenario's flow, and requests, can have JavaScript function hooks that can read and modify context such as variables:

+Here's a very demonstrative example from [examples/generating-vu-tokens](https://github.com/Bundeling/ArtilleryPhp-examples/tree/main/generating-vu-tokens):

 ```php
 // This scenario will run once before any main scenarios/virtual users; here we're using a js function